 Addressing customers objections beforehand make them trust the product more than asking them to buy first and later address their concerns.

-Yes.
 We don’t want to lose customers.
-But that also doesn’t mean we keep on bombarding them with a lot of emails to buy.
+But that also doesn’t mean we keep on bombarding them with a lot of emails that persuade them to buy.

 It gives an impression you are just behind customer’s money.